 I have now made a mental note to engage, engage, engage – it’s one thing getting followers and people who like my posts, but it’s another kettle of fish keeping them as loyal followers.

-Judging by the data, I’d say signing up to Like Growers is definitely worth a shot if you’re looking to grow your Instagram follower numbers fairly rapidly.
+Judging by the data, I’d say signing up to Like Growers is worth a shot if you’re looking to grow your Instagram follower numbers fairly rapidly.

 The programme essentially acted as my finger – liking posts that I would have liked myself had I had the time.
 So really – it was great at saving me time.